Tiny House Cost in Australia (2026): A Practical Price Breakdown

 Is a tiny house cheaper than building a granny flat?

 Sometimes, but not always.
 Site works and approvals can swing the total cost either way.
 A granny flat on a flat suburban block with existing services can end up comparable or cheaper than a high-spec tiny house delivered to a rural site.
+Compare this with the granny flat cost guide if you are deciding between the two.

 How much do site works cost?